ubcbraincircuits/PiPaw2.0_DataAnalysis/README.md

 This repository contains the following MATLAB scripts:

 - Preprocessing Scripts:

-        data_cleaning.m: Cleans the raw data, removing incomplete or erroneous trials. format_data.m: Converts raw data into a structured format for further analysis. extract_metrics.m: Extracts relevant metrics like hold times, success rates, and trial durations from each mouse's data.
+- - `dataset_generation.m`: Cleans the raw data, removing incomplete or erroneous trials.
+Converts raw data into a structured format for further analysis.
+- - `piPaw_Ent_Perf_Analysis.m` and `piPaw_data_analysis.m`: Extracts relevant metrics like hold times, success rates, and trial durations from each mouse's data.

 - Analysis Scripts: